-Solano Community College is a public institution, so it offers a reduced tuition rate of $1,104 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $6,528 a year.
+Solano Community College is a public institution, which means it offers a reduced tuition rate of $1,104 for in-state students who attend full-time.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.